 This internet resource is provided by Cherry Heaven, an international distributor, on-line shop, and support centre for kilns, materials, tools, and tumblers.
 It's not a bead, ceramics, crafts, glass, or metal-clay home-business, selling a few things to a market niche.

 As it's on-line, there isn't a paper catalogue or a price list.
 However, you can mail or call a technician about kilns, power supplies, public area safety, a special project, business ideas, home diagnostics, repairs, or reselling opportunities.

-Cherry Heaven is a shop in Corfe Castle village, in Dorset, South-West England.
+Cherry Heaven is an on-line shop in Corfe Castle, Dorset, South-West England.
 The surrounding countryside includes green farmland, dramatic heritage cliffs, pretty stone cottages, historic buildings, sandy beaches, protected coves, open heathland, hill-top panoramic views, and peaceful villages.
 And lively seaside resorts.
 To look at some photos, use the dorset link on the front page.